hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 ##### 65 SOLD TO THE PITS

 The warrior wakes up in the infamous fighting pits of Cutthroat’s Haven and must fight against a Pit Fighter.
-The Pit Fighter has the statline of a Pit King from the Pit Fighter warband and is equipped with two Morningstars.
+The Pit Fighter has the characteristics and special abilities of a Pit King from the Pit Fighter warband and is equipped with two Morningstars.
 Roll to see which side charges, and fight the battle as normal.
 If the warrior loses, roll on the first half of this table.
-If they survive they are ignanimously thrown out of the fighting pits without their armour and weapons and may re-join their warband.
-If the warrior wins they gains 50 GC, +2 Experience and is free to rejoin their warband with all their weapons and equipment.
+If they survive they are ignonimously thrown out of the fighting pits without their armour and weapons and may re-join their warband.
+If the warrior wins they gain 50 GC, +2 Experience and are free to rejoin their warband with all their weapons and equipment.

 ##### 66 SURVIVES AGAINST THE ODDS